microsoft/FluidFramework/tools/benchmark/README.md

 ### `--fgrep @Benchmark`

-All tests created with the tools in this package get tagged with `@Benchmark` in their name, so most of the time you'll want to use `--fgrep @Benchmark` to only run tests that were defined with the tools provided here.
+All tests created with the tools in this package get tagged with `@Benchmark` in their name by default, so most of the time you'll want to use `--fgrep @Benchmark` to only run tests that were defined with the tools provided here.
-You can be more specific and only run tests with a particular tag, which you might set or provide when writing the tests, e.g. `--fgrep @Measurement`.
+You can change the `@Benchmark` tag to a few other values (like `@Measurement`, `@Perspective`, or `@Diagnostic`) with one of the arguments to the functions exposed in this package, and if you do, you can be more specific about which tests want to run by passing a different filter, e.g. `--fgrep @Measurement`.

 ### `--fgrep @ExecutionTime` or `--fgrep @MemoryUsage`